 If you understand this aspect, you will be in a better position to excel at your job.
 Let’s revisit each section from the “patient intake” article.
 You can use our patient intake software for most of these challenges.

 Patient demographics data

 While you, as a front desk might not realize this… this is super critical for medical billing.
 This alone can mean collecting from insurance payers vs not collecting from the claims.

 Be VERY, VERY careful about entering demographics data and ALWAYS ensure that you have the absolute latest demographics information from the patient.

 Verification of patient’s identity (there’s plenty of patient identity fraud)

 You as a front desk or call center person might not realize the impact a patient’s identity fraud might have.
 But the fines are HUGE and the repercussions are disastrous.
-You can use our free patient intake software instead.
+You can use our patient intake software instead.

 Patient’s medical, family, social & clinical history, medication list

 Know that this is the single item that takes most of a technician’s time.
 The more time a technician takes to fill out patient’s history, Chief complaint etc, the longer it takes to work up a patient.

 This leads to further delays and longer patient wait times.
 The longer the patient wait times, patient satisfaction reduces dramatically.